Krischan74/RTCWHQ/README.md

 <img src="https://github.com/Krischan74/RTCWHQ/raw/master/RTCWHQ.jpg">

 No more blurry textures.
 Never again.
 This tool / script collection is for upscaling textures and graphics in the old games **Return to Castle Wolfenstein (RTCW)** and **Wolfenstein: Enemy Territory (ET)** using [ESRGAN]( https://github.com/xinntao/ESRGAN) - and possibly other games, too.
-It contains three useful Python scripts to for automated scaling a folder of images while preserving the Alphachannel of the 32bit TGA files.
-It runs from a single command file.
+It contains three useful Python scripts for automated scaling a folder of images while preserving the Alphachannel of the 32bit TGA files.
+It runs from a **single command file**.

-I've upscaled my whole RTCW/ET textures and it looks great now, it took about 1,5 hours to convert the ET pak0 textures here on a GTX2080 8GB (non-Ti).
+I've upscaled my whole RTCW/ET textures and it looks great now, it took about 40 minutes to convert all of the RTCW and ET textures here on a GTX2080 8GB (non-Ti).
 The results are **stunning** and I love to play and walk around looking at two complete new nearly 20 year old games to me :) Now you can rescale them on your own needs.

 But you can use RTCWHQ to **upscale any kind of Images, Icons, Textures, Pixelart** or whatever.
 There are many pretrained models out there and you can even train your own models to achieve even better results - but this is rocket science to me.
 I've been happy with the model provided in the repository as the results are already sufficient to me.